On the motivic stable pairs invariants of K3 surfaces: Refined KKV from refined Gopakumar-Vafa

 The remaining case where $\beta^2\geq 0$ with $\beta$ not nef is likely to follow from the above cases after using wall-crossing and the methods of \cite[Section 11]{BM}.
 Alternatively, it is not hard to show directly that the fibres of the map \eqref{Beau} are Lagrangian; that the image should then be $\PP^g$ is a standard conjecture (proved by Hwang when the image is nonsingular).
 We leave the matter open here.

-Finally, for the cases treated above, we can follow the calculation of \cite[Section 8.3]{KL} (which in turn follows \cite{HST}) to determine the refined Gopakumar-Vafa invariants using the perverse Leray filtration for the fibration.\footnote{The cited references use the fibration $\Hilb^g(S)\to\PP^g$ induced by an elliptic fibration $S\to\PP^1$.
-Our fibration $\MM^\star\to\PP^g$ can be deformed to this without changing the results.} At the level of Poincar\'e polynomials, the generating function\footnote{See the equation before \cite[Equation (8.3)]{KL}, before the specialization $t_R=-1$.} obtained is:
+Finally, for the cases treated above, we can follow the calculation of \cite[Section 8.3]{KL} (which in turn follows \cite{HST}) to determine the refined Gopakumar-Vafa invariants using the perverse Leray filtration for the fibration.\footnote{The cited references \cite{HST, KL} use the fibration $\Hilb^g(S)\to\PP^g$ induced by an elliptic fibration $S\to\PP^1$.
+This is a deformation of a Beauville-Mukai system (relative compactified Pic$_g$) of any complete linear system of genus $g$ in a primitive curve class on a K3 surface.
+(For instance if the surface is an elliptic fibration with a section, we may take the curve class to be a section plus $g$ fibres.)
+Thus, when our curve class $\beta$ is \emph{primitive}, our fibration $\MM^\star\to\PP^g$ can be deformed to $\Hilb^g(S)\to\PP^g$ to deduce that the Hodge numbers associated to the perverse Leray filtration agree with those in \cite{HST, KL}.

+We are grateful to Davesh Maulik and Junliang Shen for pointing out that for multiple curve classes, there is no such deformation \emph{through Lagrangian fibrations}, due to results of Markman \cite[Theorem 1.5 and Proposition 1.7]{Ma}.
+Fortunately however, Shen and Yin have recently proved the beautiful result that the perverse Leray Hodge numbers are equal to the ordinary Hodge numbers for any smooth holomorphic symplectic variety with a Lagrangian fibration \cite[Theorem 0.2]{SY}.
+Since $\MM^\star$ and $\Hilb^g(S)$ are deformation equivalent (even if not as Lagrangian fibrations) their ordinary Hodge numbers agree.
+Thus the perverse Hodge numbers of $\MM^\star\to\PP^g$ are the same as those of $\Hilb^g(S)\to\PP^g$ used in \cite{HST,KL}.} At the level of Poincar\'e polynomials, the generating function\footnote{See the equation before \cite[Equation (8.3)]{KL}, before the specialization $t_R=-1$.} obtained is:

 Substituting $(u,v)$ for $(t_L,t_R)$ gives the refined KKV generating function \eqref{DDD} of KKP.

 {\em Acknowledgements.} Grateful thanks are due to A. Bayer for generous assistance in explaining the results of \cite{BM} and helping with \eqref{Beau}.